Today in European history: the Battle of Alarcos (1195)

 We do know the general contours of the fighting.
-Alfonso, again expecting the Almohad army to be smaller than it was, massed his heavy cavalry in a single packed line for a massive charge.
-For a while that charge looked like it would carry the day—it smashed into the Almohad vanguard, did considerable damage, and then continued charging and routed another portion of the Almohad army.
+Alfonso—who was, to reiterate, expecting the Almohad army to be smaller than it was—massed his heavy cavalry in a single packed line for a massive charge.
+For a while that charge looked like it would carry the day.
+It smashed into the Almohad vanguard, did considerable damage, and then continued charging and routed another portion of the Almohad army.
 But between fatigue and constant arrow fire from the Almohads’ archers, the charge eventually lost its steam.
 Meanwhile, the right wing of the Almohad army had been working its way around the charging knights’ flank and was eventually able to surround them and cut them off from the rest of the Castilian army.
 At this point Abu Yusuf Yaqub led a reserve force into the battle, possibly from the Castilians’ rear, that seems to have caught Alfonso completely off guard.

 The entire Castilian army routed and its casualties must have been extremely heavy.
 Alfonso and whatever remained of his bodyguard hightailed it back to Toledo.
 Pedro Fernández de Castro negotiated the surrender of Alarcos’s garrison.
 The crushing defeat sent ripples across Castile, and no fewer than five castles in the vicinity of Alarcos surrendered or were abandoned in short order.
 Toledo was vulnerable, and with it possibly the entire Kingdom of Castile.
 Naturally, at the moment of his enemy’s greatest weakness Abu Yusuf Yaqub…went back to North Africa.
 He really didn’t have much choice.
-The Almohads’ political situation back in Marrakesh was still unsettled after his illness, and he simply couldn’t afford to undertake a lengthy campaign in Iberia at that time.
-In fact it would be another 15 years or so before an Almohad ruler returned to al-Andalus to pick up where he left off, and as I say you already know how that went.
+The Almohads’ political situation in Marrakesh was still unsettled following his illness, and he simply couldn’t afford to be away from court.
+In fact it would be another 15 years or so before an Almohad ruler returned to al-Andalus to pick up where he left off, and you already know how that went.